-11. DEPOSITS FOR NON-CURRENT ASSETS (continued)
+13. DEPOSITS FOR NON-CURRENT ASSETS (continued)

-For the Year Ended December 31,

-2008 2009 2010 2010

-Movement in allowance for doubtful accounts: RMB RMB RMB US\$

-Balance at beginning of the year

-Provisions 2,513 381

-Balance at end of the year 2,513 381

-\ Represents interest-free non-refundable partial payments to suppliers associated with contracts the Group enters into for the future scheduled delivery of medical equipment to customers.
-As at December 31, 2010 the remaining contractual obligations associated with these purchase contracts are approximately RMB46,912 (US\$7,108) which is included in the amount disclosed as purchase commitments in note 25.
-The risk of loss arising from non-performance by or bankruptcy of the suppliers is assessed prior to ordering the equipment.
-On October 31, 2007, the Group entered into a long-term sale and purchase agreement with Shenzhen Our Medical New Technology Development Co.
-Ltd ("Our Medical New Technology"), under which the Group agreed to purchase gamma knife systems at agreed upon prices and Our Medical New Technology also agreed to provide the Group relevant maintenance and repair services and training.
-Our Medical New Technology is controlled by an individual who was a director of a subsidiary of the Group until July 2009.
-The balance with Our Medical amounting to RMB15,370 and RMB31,500(US\$4,773) as of December 31, 2009 and 2010, respectively.

-\\ The Group has entered into two distinct framework agreements with Chang'an and Chang'an Information Industry (Group) Co., Ltd., ("Chang'an Information") towards the development and construction of the following two medical facilities:
+- Represents interest-free non-refundable partial payments to suppliers associated with contracts the Group enters into for the future scheduled delivery of medical equipment to customers.
+As at December 31, 2011 the remaining contractual obligations associated with these purchase contracts are approximately RMB37,779 (US\$6,003) which is included in the amount disclosed as purchase commitments in note 26.
+The Group recorded a reserve of unrecoverable deposits for purchase of property, plant and equipment amounting to RMB20,679 (US\$3,286) for the year ended December 31, 2011 based on its assessment of realizability and financial strength of the counterparties. - The Group has entered into two distinct framework agreements with Chang'an and Chang'an Information Industry (Group) Co., Ltd., ("Chang'an Information") towards the development and construction of the following two medical facilities:

-On December 18, 2007, the Group entered into a framework agreement to build a proton treatment center in Beijing, pursuant to which the Group paid deposits to a subsidiary of Chang'an Information to be used towards the construction of the proton treatment center ("Beijing Proton Treatment Center").
-Total deposits paid as of December 31, 2009 and 2010 pursuant to this arrangement amounted to RMB14,600 and RMB26,600 (US\$4,030), respectively.
+On December 18, 2007, the Group entered into a framework agreement to build a proton treatment center in Beijing, pursuant to which the Group paid deposits to a subsidiary of Chang'an Information to be used towards the construction of the proton treatment center.
+Total deposits paid as of December 31, 2010 and 2011 pursuant to this arrangement amounted to RMB26,600 and RMB29,600 (US\$4,703), respectively.